 Statement against discrimination

-Icebreakers is committed to providing an environment where gay and bisexual men can meet each other free of discrimination on any grounds (including their race, colour, culture, ethnic or national origin, sexuality, marital status, partnership status, or responsibility for children / dependants, disability, age, religious or philosophical beliefs, HIV status, physical appearance or class).
+Icebreakers is committed to providing an environment where gay, bisexual, and questioning, men and trans-men can meet each other free of discrimination on any grounds (including their race, colour, culture, ethnic or national origin, sexuality, marital status, partnership status, or responsibility for children / dependants, disability, age, religious or philosophical beliefs, HIV status, physical appearance or class).

 We will challenge any discrimination found within our group and if needs be we will take action to sanction those who practise discrimination.
 This could be a verbal warning or an expulsion from the group – depending on the judgment of the volunteers on duty.